 I'm Jessica Leroux, (or Jess 2 as I am often referred to at the farm) I have worked in therapeutic riding programs from the age of 12 and continued to work in this industry through high school and into college.
 I always knew from childhood that I wanted to work with people and horses, and after obtaining my PATH certification, I was able to do just that.
 I have so loved watching my students reach their goals, and playing a small part in their continued growth.
 I am always excited about watching my participants gain independence and build a strong relationship with their horse.

 I grew up an avid equestrian, riding hunter jumpers throughout my childhood, and have continued to ride as an adult.
 I love working with the Banbury program horses, helping to keep them in shape and active.
 When I'm not at the barn I work as ASD Paraprofessional with a local school district.
-I have a wonderful fiance named Blair, he and I are proud pet parents to a sweet hound dog named Marley.
+I have a wonderful husband named Blair, he and I are proud pet parents to a beautiful baby boy and a sweet hound dog named Marley.